bakaphp/kanvas-core-js/README.md

 ## API Reference

-For a comprehensive list of available methods and their descriptions, refer to the [API Reference]().
-TBD
+For a comprehensive list of available methods and their descriptions, refer to the [API Reference](https://documenter.getpostman.com/view/15472655/2s93CKNtdP).

 ## Contribution Guidelines